-The regional solid waste management plans include goals and strategies for implementing and promoting proper waste disposal management, waste diversion from landfills, recycling, and waste minimization, as well as initiatives for reducing illegal dumping of waste in each planning region.
-The regional solid waste management plans also describe the regions' current and anticipated activities as required by 30 TAC §330.643(a)(3).
-Plan requirements include documenting and estimating future growth for the region's population and commercial and industrial base; estimating future solid waste amounts by type; descriptions of current and planned waste management activities; and assessment and adequacy of existing waste management facilities, practices, and programs.
+In Texas, 24 regional planning commissions, also known as councils of governments (COGs), have the primary responsibility under Texas Health and Safety Code (THSC), §363.0615 for regional solid waste management planning.
+All 24 COGs submitted regional solid waste management plans, approved by their Boards of Directors, to the Texas Commission on Environmental Quality (TCEQ or commission).
+TCEQ reviewed these plans in accordance with THSC, Chapter 363, Subchapter D. This rulemaking will adopt the approved regional solid waste management plans in accordance with THSC, §363.062(f), which directs the commission to adopt the plans by rule.
+The regional solid waste management plans include goals and strategies for implementing and promoting proper waste disposal management, waste diversion from landfills, recycling, and waste minimization, as well as initiatives for reducing illegal dumping of waste in each planning region for the period of 2022-2042.
+The regional solid waste management plans also describe the regions' current and anticipated activities as required by 30 Texas Administrative Code (TAC) §330.643(a)(3).
+Plan requirements include documenting and estimating future growth for the region's population and commercial and industrial growth; estimating future solid waste amounts by type; descriptions of current and planned waste management activities; and assessment and adequacy of existing waste management facilities, practices, and programs.
 The regional solid waste management plans also require assessment of current and future efforts of source reduction and waste minimization activities, as well as reuse and recycling of waste.
 The regional solid waste management plans were developed by each COG using the most recent population, business, industry, and solid waste management data available from the State of Texas, universities, and financial and business entities.
-Local stakeholders were also surveyed to solicit feedback and ideas on goals and strategies.

-Notice of the plans' availability for public review was published in local newspapers and/or media pages, and public comment meetings were scheduled and held in all 24 COG areas.
-The final regional solid waste management plans were approved by each COG's Solid Waste Advisory Committee and Board of Directors.
+Local stakeholders were also surveyed to solicit input for the plans.
+Notice of the plans' availability for public review were published in local newspapers and/or media pages and public comment meetings were scheduled and held in all 24 COG areas.
+The final regional solid waste management plans were approved by each COG's Solid Waste Advisory Committee and their Boards of Directors.
+Scope of the rulemaking: